emredagli/physics-constants-explorer/README.md

 ## Methodology

-All my Physics teacher and the lecturers in Pysics Department, said that the resultant physical unit on the right and left side of the equations must be the same.
+It is a well-known fact that the resultant physical unit on the right side of the equations must match the left side.

 This is the main methodology that I have followed:

-1. Prepare the candidate list by calculating the multiplication of physical constants which matched the target unit.
+1. Prepare the candidate list by calculating the combination of physical constants which matched the target unit.
-2. Iterate the candidate list by searching the combination of the prime numbers & mathematical constant multiplications so that target value is within the error range.
+2. Iterate the candidates, looking for a combination of dimensionless mathematical constants, such that the resulting multiplication places within the desired error range.

 I wanted to start with a simple and clear methodologies:

 1. Brute force algorithm for all multiplication combinations
-2. Using a unit library [pint](https://pint.readthedocs.io/en/stable/) to:
+2. Using a unit library ([pint](https://pint.readthedocs.io/en/stable/)) to:
-   * Represent physical constants
+   * Represent physical dimensional constants
    * Convert physical constants & multiplications to base SI units
    * Correctly calculate the multiplication of physical & mathematical constants
 3. Using [decimal](https://docs.python.org/3/library/decimal.html) library to
    * Represent numbers with high significant digits (50 is set as default precision)
-4. Truncating the resultant multiplication to the target precision
+4. Truncating the resultant multiplication to the target precision to check error range

 ## Install